Posts Tagged ‘Fiction’

 ”Oh,” Franklin’s mother said. “so I guess you didn’t go get a job today?”

 Franklin didn’t bother sticking around to watch the argument.
 He had more important things to do anyway.
-He forgot all about his parents, the Hell House, and that stupid dance once he popped the DVD in.
+Once he got to his room and popped the DVD in, he forgot all about his parents, the Hell House, and that stupid dance.
 He turned up the volume, drowning the shouting of his parents below.

 He pulled out his notebook while the DVD menu loaded.
 From the H2K website he solved various online puzzles and answered trivia questions.
 For his success he was emailed special instructions to find nine hidden codes on this DVD.
 Whoever emailed the nine codes in first would win the grand prize, which was various props from the Halloween movies, including the original Michael Meyers mask.